dhruvp/math-blog/_posts/2020-07-19-quantum-computers.md

 <p class='image-block'>
     <img src='/public/images/quantum_computer/sunglasses.png' />
     The lenses on sunglasses are polarization filters that only allow light of a specific polarization through.
-Image Source: [https://vision-works.co.za/polarized-lenses-explained/](https://vision-works.co.za/polarized-lenses-explained/)
+Image Source (https://vision-works.co.za/polarized-lenses-explained/)

     A sunglass lens is a specific example of a polarization filter - a barrier that only lets in light of a specific polarization angle.
 </p>